 - Create large "drifts" of various native plants.

-- Be placed in a sunny location, preferably with some area sheltered from the wind.
+- Place the garden in a sunny location, preferably with some area sheltered from the wind.

 - Never use pesticides.
 You cannot use pesticides in a pollinator garden and still classify it as a pollinator garden.